jy0205/Pyramid-Flow/docs/VAE.md

 sh scripts/train_causal_video_vae.sh
 ```

 We also provide a VAE demo `causal_video_vae_demo.ipynb` for image and video reconstruction.
+> The original vgg lpips download URL is not available, I have shared the one we used in this [URL](https://drive.google.com/file/d/1YeFlX5BKKw-HGkjNd1r7DSwas1iJJwqC/view).
+You can download it and replace the LPIPS_CKPT with the correct path.

 ## Tips